An Overview Of Helpdesk Functionality

-In an earlier post, I talked about developing Y-A-T-S-Y, a tool for helpdesk.
-Before venturing into development, I describe here my understanding of Helpdesk functionality.
+In this post, I describe here my understanding of Helpdesk functionality.

 Let us say, you bought a HP Printer.
 It was working fine.
 You were happy about the product.
 Suddenly it is not printing.
 You want that to be fixed (some might want to know what happened; but majority of us are happy if it was fixed and worked).